nextflow-io/training/docs/nf_template/5_pipeline.md

     -   A _boolean_ to specify if merged read files should be saved
     -   Could be hard coded as true or false, or made into a parameter

-To maximise the flexibility of your pipeline the second, third, and fourth inputs can create parameters.
+To maximize the flexibility of your pipeline the second, third, and fourth inputs can be set via pipeline parameters.

 Parameter names should be unique and easily identifiable.
 Default values should be added to your `nextflow.config` file within the `params` scope.